UrbsLab/AutoMLPipe-BC/README.md

 First, try to kill the given job(s) and use the -r command for ModelMain.py.
 When using this command, a different random seed will automatically which can resolve the run completion, but will impact perfect reproducibility of the results.

 Second, go into the code in ModelJob.py and limit the hyperparameter ranges specified (or do this directly in the jupyter notebook if running from there).
 Specifically eliminate possible hyperparameter combinations that might lead the hyperparameter sweep to run for a very long time (i.e. way beyond the 'timeout' parameter).

-# Development Notes
-Have ideas on how to improve this pipeline?
-We welcome suggestions, contributions, and collaborations.

-## Planned Extensions
-* Support multiclass and quantitative endpoints
-* Shapley value calculation and visualizations
-* Improved modularization of code for adding new ML modeling algorithms
-* Create ensemble model from all trained models which can then be evaluated on hold out replication data

-## Solicited Feedback
-In particular we welcome suggestions on improving this pipeline with respect to:
-* Other key ML modeling algorithms (for classification) that should be included
-* The range of hyperparmeters and associated values used for each ML modeling algorithms
-* Other key data/results visualizations
-* Support to easily run this pipeline on cloud computing platforms such as AWS, Azure, or Google Cloud.
-* Support to utilize this pipeline within Docker